lilithali/vr-avatar-intervention/README.md

 The system was developed as part of a research project and was pilot-tested with nine participants.

 ---
 ## Project Overview

 Self-critical thoughts can often feel automatic and difficult to distance from.
-This project explores whether representing this internal critical voice as an external virtual character can help participants interact with it from a different perspective.
+This project explores whether representing an internal critical voice as an external virtual character can help participants interact with it from a different perspective.

-The VR experience uses three roles:

-- **Critic** — represents the participant's self-critical voice
-- **Participant** — responds directly to the critic
-- **Guide** — provides structured prompts during the interaction
+During the experience, the avatar represents a self-critical voice and speaks directly to the participant.
+The participant is then encouraged to respond to the avatar, creating a face-to-face dialogue with an externalised representation of their self-critical thoughts.

-Rather than presenting the avatar as a passive animated character, the project focuses on making the interaction feel socially responsive through speech-driven facial animation, eye contact, head movement and spatial presence.
+The technical focus of the project is to make this interaction feel socially responsive through speech-driven facial animation, gaze behaviour, subtle head movement and immersive spatial presence.

 ---